A tunable mixed feedback oscillator: Feedback control of oscillations

-We complete our discussion with simulations, in Figure \ref{fig:simu}.
-We consider time constants as in Figure \ref{fig:dominance_map}a and we select gain and balance to explore the three main regions in the figure: $0$-dominance is illustrated in Figure \ref{fig:simu}a, $2$-dominance (oscillations) is in Figure \ref{fig:simu}b, and the last case of $2$-dominance (oscillations + stable equilibria) is in Figure \ref{fig:simu}c.
-Figure \ref{fig:simu}d illustrates the piecewise constant input $r$ used to {perturb} the system from its steady state for $20\leq t\leq30$ (bottom right).
-After the step change in the reference $r$, the state trajectories of the system tuned in the $0$-dominant region, Figure \ref{fig:simu}a, and in the $2$-dominant (oscillation) region, Figure \ref{fig:simu}b, converge back to the original steady state.
-For the system tuned in the $2$-dominant (oscillations + stable equilibria) region, Figure \ref{fig:simu}c, the trajectory starts from one of the stable equilibria and, after reference perturbation, converges to the other one.
+We complete our discussion with simulations, in Fig. \ref{fig:simu}.
+We consider time constants as in Fig. \ref{fig:dominance_map}a and we select gain and balance to explore the three main regions in the figure: $0$-dominance is illustrated in Fig. \ref{fig:simu}a, $2$-dominance (oscillations) is in Fig. \ref{fig:simu}b, and the last case of $2$-dominance (oscillations + stable equilibria) is in Fig. \ref{fig:simu}c.
+Fig. \ref{fig:simu}d illustrates the piecewise constant input $r$ used to {perturb} the system from its steady state for $20\leq t\leq30$ (bottom right).
+After the step change in the reference $r$, the state trajectories of the system tuned in the $0$-dominant region, Fig. \ref{fig:simu}a, and in the $2$-dominant (oscillation) region, Fig. \ref{fig:simu}b, converge back to the original steady state.
+For the system tuned in the $2$-dominant (oscillations + stable equilibria) region, Fig. \ref{fig:simu}c, the trajectory starts from one of the stable equilibria and, after reference perturbation, converges to the other one.